LabPEC/Projeto-de-Estudos/Linux/INSTALL.md

     $ jupyter notebook

-After you change files and directories and if you are not working in colaboration, you must save your changes and update your repository commiting directly to the `main` branch.  to avoid future conflicts:
+After you change files and directories and if you are not working in colaboration, you must save your changes and update your repository commiting directly to the `main` branch to avoid future conflicts:

     $ git status
     $ git add -A